Training Artificial Neural Networks (Part 1)

 Next lecture

-• We will talk about the vanishing gradient, softmax, and regularization.
+• We will introduce backprop, and discuss vanishing gradient, softmax, and regularization.

 References